jredwards85/SICK_Lidar_CoLa2/README.md

 * Response from device confirms data output over UDP has been activated.
 * The data output should now be visible in a tool such as Wireshark.
 * CoLa2 session closed.
 TCP connection closed.

+### The Ethernet Data Output Viewer
+This program will read the most recent scan data of a SICK microScan3, outdoorScan3 or nanoScan3, and save this data to a .txt file in a readable format, i.e., converting the data and giving the values with a description.
+In addition, it's also possible to paste in a raw hex stream (UDP or TCP data sample) from Wireshark and save this to a .txt file rather than reading from a connected device.